Protests against cruise ships in Venice made it to the world’s largest and most reputable news networks many times between 2010 and 2020.

-We understand the problems that would be caused by posing a limitation to Big Ships, and we understand that several people are bound to this business and depend on it.
+We understand the problems that would be caused by posing a limitation to cruise ships, and we understand that several people are bound to this business and depend on it.
 We respect those who strongly support the cruise ship business as it currently is.

-We are very critic towards the current situation.
+We are very critical of the current situation.

-We just can not and will not accept the great, constant and terrible pollution caused by these ships, the damages caused to the Venetian Lagoon and the foundations of the city of Venice, the danger of an unlikely but possible collision, and last, but not least, the promotion of mass tourism that contributes to the disappearing of local businesses and authentic shops in favour of mass-produced plastic souvenirs that target day (hours) trippers.
+We just can not and will not accept the great, constant and terrible pollution caused by these ships and the promotion of mass tourism that contributes to the disappearing of local businesses and authentic shops in favour of mass-produced plastic souvenirs that target day-trippers.

-We understand and respect the importance of this business and the jobs it generates but, in our opinion, it must change in order to respect something that matters more than the profit of few: the health of all the Venetians, the protection of Venice, and the respect of the environment.
+We understand and respect the importance of this business and the jobs it generates but we believe it must change in order to respect something that matters more than the profit of a few: the health of all the Venetians, the protection of Venice, and the respect of the environment.